 Responsibilities - The marketing manager will create and monitor Facebook, Twitter, and other social network outlets to allow customers to find pricing and delivery times and policies for our products.
-The marketing manager will also be in charge of the web site and will update it with timely information to inform customers of new strains developed in our facility.
+The marketing manager will also oversee the web site and will update it with timely information to inform customers of new strains developed in our facility.